 Best French Quarter Balcony Bar

 There are few things more delightful than sitting on a balcony above the gorgeous architecture of the French Quarter while sipping on a cocktail and enjoying a warm summer breeze.
-It’s kind of our end goal to every night out, and something we’d recommend you try to experience at Good Friends in the French Quarter.
 The bar sits just a couple blocks away from the madness of Bourbon Street, making it a great place to go for good conversation and people-watching, not to mention some of the most affordable drinks in the Quarter.

 Meauxbar, French Quarter